CodeLouisville/CSharpClassProject/Week-7.md

 	A. Create a data model for food preferences, and add a migration to update our database with the new table.

 		1. Right-click the Models folder, select Add, and click Class.
 Name the class FoodPreference.
 Replace all of the code in the FoodPreference.cs file with the code below.
 Note the use of the Key and Column properties.
 By using the Key property, we are telling Entity Framework that we want a column to be included in the table's primary key.
-We have to explicitly tell EF which column(s) make up our primary key any time we don't follow standard naming conventions.
+We must explicitly tell EF which column(s) make up our primary key any time we do not follow standard naming conventions.
 In this case, we have two columns that make up our primary key.
 This is known as a composite key, and is commonly found in tables that define many-to-many relationships.
 These tables are sometimes referred to as "junction" tables.
 In this case, we are storing more information in the junction table than just the relationship between the two entities (people and cuisines).
 We are storing the rating that describes how much a person likes a particular cuisine.

 			using System.ComponentModel.DataAnnotations;
 			using System.ComponentModel.DataAnnotations.Schema;